What Is Transitional Year Residency?

 If you’re still deciding which path to pursue, that’s fine too!
 You should talk to advisers and seek out the perspective of residents who went through these programs to learn more.
 If you have an interest in both, you can apply to preliminary and transitional year programs in the same cycle.

 Another important distinction to consider is between advanced and categorical residency programs.
-In contrast to an advanced residency that you’d complete after an initial intern year, many specialties offer categorical residencies where the intern year is a part of your training.
+In contrast to an advanced residency that you’d complete after an initial intern year, many specialties offer categorical residencies in which the intern year is a part of your training.
 In other words, the preliminary year and advanced residency are packaged together into one program.
 This significantly simplifies the process since you will apply to and interview for both programs together, but it does take away some flexibility if you wanted to do a preliminary year elsewhere.

 This is important because transitional years usually aren’t an option for categorical residencies.
-Some specialties like anesthesiology and neurology have many categorical programs while others like dermatology have only a few.
+Some specialties like anesthesiology and neurology have many categorical programs, while others like dermatology have only a few.
 A tip to determine whether a program is categorical or advanced is the alphabetic code at the end of an ERAS Accreditation ID (i.e., A for advanced and C for categorical).

 How do you apply to transitional intern years?